frdteknikelektro/noteworthy-electron/README.md

 - **Backup recording** – optional combined WAV recorder for redundancy.
 - **Upcoming** – Offline capture via `whisper.cpp` so you can transcribe without an internet connection.
 - **Localized controls** – set a default transcription language (ships with Bahasa Indonesia) and add an optional context prompt before audio is uploaded.
+- **Folder organization** – group recordings into named folders with tags/colors and reusable context/summary defaults so each process starts with the right template.

 ## Prerequisites